manni8436/Legend-of-the-Greek-Gods/assets/css/README.md

 (wireframes)

-After carefully planning and a lot of adding, removing and editing I finally made a wireframe that I was happy with and was my final work for the website which I have added to the github repository as a PDF file but from the initial design of my wireframes I have had to change the way that my website has looked for the more functionality of the site and to make it look better
+After careful planning and a lot of adding, removing and editing I finally made a wireframe that I was happy with and was my final work for the website which I have added to the github repository as a PDF file but from the initial design of my wireframes but I have had to change the way that my website has looked for the more functionality of the site and to make it look better also the responsiveness wasnt working so I also had to redo all the navbar and bottom nav using bootstrap to aid me to do this

 (Features)